olicauli/dreamspace-game/README.md

 2. run index.html on a local web server (i use vscodes live server extension but anything will do)

 ## how to play
-use the arrow keys to move around, and z to interaction with other objects or creatures!
+use the arrow keys to move around, and z to interaction with other objects!

 ## support
 if you encounter a bug or problem playing the game, you can [create a new issue](https://github.com/olicauli/dreamspace-game/issues).